rjoberon/dsat/_posts/2024-07-21-fragmenting-the-tile-data.markdown

 nicely fits the typical order in which sub-bands in wavelet compressed images are stored: The first sub-band provides a very much scaled-down version of the original image.
-Successively adding information from the following sub-bands improves the image quality step-by-step, thus supporting progressing loading and display of images.
+Successively adding information from the following sub-bands improves the image quality step-by-step by adding more details which supports progressing loading and display of images.

 A good starting point for further reading is Chapter 16 "Wavelet-Based Image Compression" of the book [Introduction to Data